ALIA REPOSITORY

 National 2016 Conference, 29 August-2 September 2016 Adelaide: Engage Create Lead

-This conference presentation (PowerPoint slides) supports the paper which discusses the challenge of promoting online collections in public libraries.
+This conference paper discusses the challenge of promoting online collections in public libraries.

 Commonwealth government agency libraries review: literature review